hailelagi/hailelagi.com/content/notes/call-me-maybe-lol.md

 reading, we simply take a `read` lock, respond with what's in our `log` so far.

-If we get a `broadcast` message we concurrently attempt to send it to all our neighbours,  excluding ourself, store it in `log` and `index` so we can test if we've seen this message before and handle duplicate broadcasts:
+If we get a `broadcast` message we concurrently attempt to send it to all our neighbours,  excluding ourself, store it in `log` and `index` so we can test if we've seen this message before and short circuit duplicate broadcasts:
 ```go
 // spam everyone in this network we know of, and so on...
 for _, dest := range n.NodeIDs() {